 One of best additions to your emergency prep kit is a hand crank radio.
 They provide the same instant alerts as a desktop radio, but they are compact and portable.
 Our ER310 is our all-in-one must-have NOAA weather radio.
 It is multi-purpose the bright Cree LED flashlight, USB port for charging your mobile device, SOS flashlight beacon, and even an ultrasonic dog whistle.
 Our crank radios offer multiple power options: solar panel, hand crank, AA batteries, and a long-lasting rechargeable lithium-ion battery.
 You can quickly recharge the device when power is available and have the backup charging options when it’s not.

 Don’t wait until disaster strikes.
-With an NOAA weather radio, you can stay informed 24 hours a day 7 days a week!
+Be aware on what types of alerts require you to take action, like a tornado watch vs. warning.
+With a NOAA weather radio, you can stay informed 24 hours a day 7 days a week!

 Types of Alerts

 Trying to understand the wide array of warnings, watches, advisories, and emergencies can be confusing.
 NOAA weather radios not only broadcast the National Weather Service (NWS) forecast but also the Emergency Alert System (EAS).
 These radios will alert you to severe weather, natural disasters, AMBER alerts, terrorist attacks, and technological accidents (i.e., chemical releases, oil spills, nuclear power plant emergencies).